Clearing Up Misconceptions about Spray Foam Insulation

 Misconception: Closed Cell is Best for the Attic Roof Deck or Floor

-Many people believe closed cell spray foam is the best option for the attic because of its higher R-Value, but in reality open and closed cell foams act as an air seal.
+Many people believe closed cell spray foam is the best option for the attic because of its higher R-Value, but in reality, both open and closed cell foams act as an air seal.

-“Once the leak is fixed, the foam will act much like a wick in an old-style lantern,” said Josh Hammond, estimator at RetroFoam of Michigan.
+“Once the leak is fixed, the foam will act much like a wick in an old-style lantern,” said Josh Hammond, project manager at RetroFoam of Michigan.
 “The foam won’t retain the moisture, just like the wick of the old oil lantern.”

 Misconception: I Have to Leave My Home for an Extended Period after the Spray Foam has been Installed